-United Way of Greater Union County envisions a community where all children and families achieve their potential through education, income stability and health and family strengthening:
+United Way of Greater Union County envisions a community where all children and families achieve their potential through education, income stability, and healthy lives:

 Where all children receive a quality education that offers a pathway to a brighter tomorrow